maryashouri/ssr-vite-react/README.md

 - Concurrently runs server and client during development.
 - **Jest** for unit and integration testing.

-## Features

-- Dynamic front-end using React and React Router.
-- Server-side rendering (SSR) with Vite.
-- Mock data using JSON Server.
-- Concurrently runs server and client during development.

 ## Getting Started

 Follow these steps to set up the project locally: